Neurology

 Stroke survivors may not know where to start as they enter their recovery.
 Cecilia Ransom, MD, has suggestions on where to begin and how to be successful.

 May.
-6, 2022 6 min read
+6, 2024 6 min read

 After suffering a stroke, the journey of recovery is different for every person.
 Depending on the severity of the stroke, recovery may take weeks, months, or years.
 While some patients may not regain all of their original abilities, evidence has shown that physical rehabilitation, and speech and cognitive therapy can help them recover.

-Cecilia Ransom, MD, is the Chair of the Department of Physical Medicine and Rehabilitation with Rochester Regional Health and shares several ideas about how stroke survivors can best focus their energy to improve their chance of recovery.
+Cecilia Ransom, MD, is the Associate Chair of the Department of Physical Medicine and Rehabilitation with Rochester Regional Health and shares several ideas about how stroke survivors can best focus their energy to improve their chance of recovery.

 1. Start rehabilitation ASAP